 Dr. Tienda is the author, coauthor, or editor of numerous articles and books, including Multiple Origins, Uncertain Destinies (2006), Hispanics and the Future of America (2006), Africa on the Move (2006), Ethnicity and Causal Mechanisms (2005), Youth in Cities (2002), The Color of Opportunity: Families, Welfare and Work in the Inner City (2001), Divided Opportunities: Minorities, Poverty, and Social Policy (1988), The Hispanic Population of the United States (1987), and Hispanics in the U.S. Economy (1985).

-Her awards and honors include: American Dream Legacy Award, AAUW’s Outstanding Scholar Award; fellowships at the Rockefeller Foundation’s Bellagio Study and Conference Center; Stanford’s Center for Advanced Study in the Behavioral Sciences, the Sackler Institute of Advanced Studies (Tel Aviv, Israel), the John Simon Guggenheim Memorial Foundation; and a Ford Foundation Doctoral Fellowship.
+Her awards and honors include: American Dream Legacy Award; AAUW’s Outstanding Scholar Award; fellowships at the Rockefeller Foundation’s Bellagio Study and Conference Center, Stanford’s Center for Advanced Study in the Behavioral Sciences, the Sackler Institute of Advanced Studies (Tel Aviv, Israel), and the John Simon Guggenheim Memorial Foundation; and a Ford Foundation Doctoral Fellowship.

 Dr. Tienda received a B.A. in Spanish Literature from Michigan State University (Honors College) (1972) and a Ph.D. in Sociology from University of Texas at Austin (1977).